adam-dot-py/today-i-learned/README.md

 > Today I Learned

 This is a collection of comprehensive but small write ups of small things I learn each day, to help memorise and recall.
 If you are finding this resource, feel free to fork!

+> There are 36 TIL's so far! :confetti_ball:

 ## Categories